 The Company evaluates the carrying amount of its long-lived assets, such as property and equipment, whenever events or changes in circumstances indicate that the assets may not be recoverable.
 An impairment loss would be recognized when estimated future cash flows expected to result from the use of the asset and its eventual disposition are less than the carrying amount of the asset.
-During the three months ended March 31, 2024 and 2023, there were no impairments identified on long-lived assets.
+There were no impairments of long-lived assets for the three and nine months ended September 30, 2024 and 2023.